BestTimesToVisit.com Logo

 transport

 Skip the car and embrace the train!
 The journey to Hallstatt via train is incredibly scenic, and once you arrive, the village is small enough to explore entirely on foot.
-Parking is extremely limited and expensive, so relying on public transport is both more practical and budget-friendly.
+Parking is extremely limited and expensive, so relying on public transport is both more relaxing and budget-friendly.

 money